When to register a stillbirth

 Who can register a stillbirth

 The certificate for burial or cremation gives permission for the funeral to take place.
-Once the stillbirth has been registered the form can be emailed by the Registrar to the relevant organisation organising the funeral.
+After registering a stillbirth the Registrar can email the form to the organisation arranging the funeral.

 - Certificate of registration - Free